yyutong/tp/docs/DeveloperGuide.md

 Step 2.
 Unisave displays a list of existing expenses in the UI.

 Step 3.
+User set a budget.

+Step 4.
 The user executes `showBudget` to check the current budget.
 UI shows the message of current budget and remaining budget.

 The sequence diagram below shows the high-level abstraction of how Unisave processes user request